 This post is written by guest blogger Samar Habib.
 It is the companion to an interview on the Voice America show, Innovating Leadership, Co-creating Our Future with Jon Wortman focusing on How the Brain Impacts Leadership Resilience.
+We also encourage you to take our free online resilience assessment.
 I am posting this blog because of the anxiety many people are facing with the combination of economic uncertainty, political uncertainty and geopolitical uncertainty to name a few.
 There are many different approaches to work with anxiety.
 An element that helps us navigate the anxiety and build our resilience is understanding how our brains and body respond to stress so we can counterbalance our physiology.

 I’m on the balcony playing with pegs.
 Not quite two years old.
 Out of nowhere a bomb drops from the sky and explodes nearby.
 It’s a huge shock to my little heart.
 I scream.
 My sympathetic nervous system injects me with adrenaline and cortisol, propelling me like a rocket into my father’s arms.